Fossil Group: Special products

 In 2003, the company released the "Fossil Wrist PDA" wristwatch computer which is a tiny Palm OS-based PDA worn like a watch.
 In 2006, Fossil released a Caller ID watch.

 In 2006, Fossil teamed up with the National Football League in the United States to make the official watch collection for each team.
 Fossil also caters to special markets that seek to customize products.

 Websites

-Fossil Groups' e-commerce website, fossil.com, has a total of 248 stores as of the 2024 fiscal year review that cut across the world such as Fossil UK, Fossil USA, Fossil India, and even in Africa within nations like Fossil South Africa, and Fossil Nigeria.
+Fossil Groups's e-commerce website, fossil.com, has a total of 248 stores as of the 2024 fiscal year review that cut across the world such as Fossil UK, Fossil USA, Fossil India, and even in Africa within nations like Fossil South Africa, and Fossil Nigeria.

 Awards

 Fossil won awards for "Most Effective Use of Online Creative" and "Best of Show" awards for the 6th Annual DFWIMA Excellence in Interactive Marketing (in 2006).

 Fossil has also been voted one of the Top 100 Best Companies to work for in the U.K in 2013 and 2015.

 In 2016, Fossil won Fashion Tech Collection of the Year for their connected designer smartwatches and jewellery.
 Their analog smartwatches and connected jewellery span across their licensed brands such as Diesel, Emporio Armani, Michael Kors, and Kate Spade.